A Will protects what you have worked hard to build up. It aims to prevent a family from being torn apart by bickering over what you leave behind.

 This list is not exhaustive: it represents only some of the factors for consideration when drawing a Will.

 An alternative to a Solicitor drawing a Will is purchasing a Will Kit.
 Consider all aspects of this method, prior to deciding to complete your own Will.
-For little more that the cost of a Will Kit, your Will can be done by a Lawyer and give you peace of mind that it has been done properly.
+A Will done right will avoid potential issues with your estate.
+For a little extra than a Will Kit, you will have peace of mind that it was done right.